What if I told you that you’re probably sending a high volume of unoptimized emails every single day?

 Whenever it’s a dog’s birthday, an email is triggered prompting customers to purchase a gift to celebrate their little friend’s big day.
 CTR on these emails is 750% higher than average.

 You’re going to have standard transactional emails to optimize right away, but that doesn’t mean you have to stop there.
-With tools like Vero, for example, creating these types of transactional emails is literally a two-step process.

 An ESP or app won’t do the hard work for you.
 You have to be the optimizer.